Skip to main content

 The unique combination that sets Ninna UI apart.

-Like DaisyUI, Ninna UI makes theming as simple as a single CSS import — no JavaScript configuration, no ThemeProvider wrapper, no context setup.
+Like DaisyUI, Ninna UI uses CSS-only theming - no JavaScript configuration, no ThemeProvider wrappers, no context setup.
 Unlike DaisyUI, you get real React components with full TypeScript support and accessibility.
+Unlike shadcn/ui, you don't need to manually manage CSS variables or copy-paste theme files.

 /* One line to theme your entire app */